Einstein metrics, their moduli spaces and stability: Manifolds with a parallel spinor

 In fact, so far every known compact, Ricci-flat manifold is covered by one admitting a parallel spinor (and therefore has special holonomy.)

 \begin{questype}{Open question} Does there exist a compact, Ricci-flat manifold with generic holonomy? \end{questype}

-There also seem to be no general results about the stability and rigidity of Ricci-flat manifolds.
+There also seem to be no general results about the stability and rigidity of Ricci-flat manifolds without assuming the existence of a parallel spinor.
 Consequentially, in this section we will only treat manifolds admitting a parallel spinor, possibly up to a finite cover.

 Stability as well as the moduli space of metrics with parallel spinors have been investigated by M.~Wang \cite{Wang91}, Dai--Wang--Wei \cite{DWW05}, Nordström \cite{Nor13}, and Ammann et al.~\cite{holrig}.